Everybody needs healthcare -- or will, at some point. And, when there’s something everyone needs, there’s a huge opportunity for investors.

 There are quite a few valuation metrics.
-The price-to-earnings (P/E) ratio is the most popular, measuring the price of a stock in relation to its earnings per share -- or what you get in earnings for every dollar you invest.
+The price-to-earnings (P/E) ratio is the most popular and measures the price of a stock in relation to its earnings per share, or what you get in earnings for every dollar you invest.

-Some P/E ratios are backward-looking, reflecting earnings over a prior period (typically the past 12 months).
+Some P/E ratios are backward-looking, or reflecting earnings from a previous period (typically the past 12 months).
 Forward P/E ratios, which use earnings estimates for one year into the future, can be more helpful in assessing the valuation of fast-growing healthcare stocks.
 Comparing P/E ratios with other stocks in the same industry will help you determine if the stock is relatively cheap or relatively expensive.

-But just because a stock’s P/E ratio is higher than those of its peers doesn’t mean it’s a good or bad buy.
+Just because a stock’s P/E ratio is higher than those of its peers doesn’t mean it’s a good or bad buy.
 It could indicate that the company’s growth prospects are much better than those of its rivals.
 Be sure to also check out the stock’s price-to-earnings-to-growth (PEG) ratio, which incorporates projected earnings growth rates (typically over five years).
-Stocks with lower PEG ratios (especially when the ratios are less than one) are more attractively valued than those with higher PEG ratios.
+Stocks with lower PEG ratios (especially when the ratios are less than 1) are more attractively valued than those with higher PEG ratios.

-Some healthcare stocks pay dividends -- a portion of earnings that the company returns to shareholders.
+Some of the best healthcare stocks pay dividends -- a portion of earnings that the company returns to shareholders.
 Dividends can boost the overall return you receive from owning a stock.

 The dividend yield tells you how large a stock’s annual dividend payments are as a percentage of the current share price.
 Consider the stock’s payout ratio, which measures dividends as a percentage of earnings and indicates how much of the company’s cash is being used to cover the dividend.
 The lower the payout ratio, the greater the likelihood that the company will be able to keep paying dividends in the future.

 Healthcare is highly regulated.
-Drugmakers and medical device makers can fail to secure the necessary regulatory approvals to market new products, and regulatory changes can drastically alter a healthcare stock’s growth prospects.
+Drugmakers and medical device makers can fail to secure the necessary regulatory approvals to market new products.
+Regulatory changes can drastically alter a healthcare stock’s growth prospects.
 In the U.S., the Food and Drug Administration (FDA) oversees the regulation of drugs and medical devices.
 It’s smart to pay attention to any FDA action related to medical stocks you’re watching.